netson/l4gettext/readme.md

 ``` $ php artisan l4gettext:extract --help ```

-**NOTE**: *When using the default settings, running the l4gettext:extract command without calling the l4gettext:compile command first will issue a warning and ask if the compile command should be executed first.*
+**NOTE**: *When using the default settings, running the l4gettext:extract command without calling the l4gettext:compile command first will issue a warning and you the compile command should be executed first.*

 ## Supported locales